malakmarkus/friendly-succotash/README.md

 ## **Installation**

-You will need to run the folllwing commands mysql -u root -p you will be asked to enter your password source db/schema.sql quit npm run seed npm start
+You will need to run the folllwing commands

+"mysql -u root -p" you will be asked to enter your password

+source db/schema.sql

+quit

+npm run seed

+npm start